 Yeongcheon Market

 Yeongcheon Market is a small traditional market located between Seodaemun Station and Dongnimmun Station in Seodaemun-gu.
-This single alley covered market with about 130 stores, established in the 1960s, is popular for its street foods, fresh produce, fruits, meats, seafood, toys, shoes, and more.
+Established in the 1960s, this single alley covered market with about 130 stores is popular for its street foods, fresh produce, fruits, meats, seafood,…

 Sajik Park